Aviary Features

 Prepare your OHMS Files

-Aviary allows you to import media files referenced in OHMS XML in two ways: from URLs on the web, or from an HTML media embed code.
-Your media files, if listed as URLs in OHMS, should be accessible to Aviary and listed in one of the OHMS XML elements listed in the OHMS-to-Aviary resource mapping.
+Aviary allows you to import media files referenced in OHMS XML in two ways: from URLs on the web or from an HTML media embed code.
+If referencing your media files as URLs in OHMS, the files should be accessible to Aviary and included in one of the OHMS XML elements listed in the metadata schema.

 Import your files